 Almost everyone has heard the phrase “reasonable doubt” related to a criminal case before.
 While it may seem obvious what this concept entails, it is important for us all to know exactly what it means, since the concept of reasonable doubt underpins our entire legal system.
-Every criminal case must be proven beyond a reasonable doubt in order for a conviction, and this is a right granted to you under the Fifth and Fourteenth Amendments.
+Proof of guilt beyond a reasonable doubt is required for conviction of a criminal defendant, and this is a right granted to you under the Fifth and Fourteenth Amendments.

 This means that the judge or the jury has been presented with irrefutable evidence that the defendant is guilty.
 If the case leaves unanswered questions that leave the judge or jury with nagging questions about the case, they cannot convict.
 This means that a case requires a very high standard of proof before you can ever be convicted.

 Establishing Reasonable Doubt

 Because reasonable doubt requires such a high standard, you could simply sit silent throughout your entire trial, and unless the prosecution has an extremely compelling case with sufficient evidence, you could still walk free.
 In the United States, the prosecutor’s job is to prove a defendant is guilty; it’s not a your job as a defendant to prove your innocence.
 That said, a smart strategy in a criminal case is to hire a criminal defense lawyer who has experience establishing reasonable doubt.